-While some of the trades regulated under BOSTA are subject to Journeyperson to Apprentice ratios set out in regulation, this trade is not one of them.
-Instead, industry has recommended a Journeyperson to Apprentice ratio guideline of 1 Journeyperson (or individual who is deemed equivalent to a journeyperson) to 1 Apprentice as the ratio necessary for an Apprentice to be properly trained on the job in this program.
+While some of the trades regulated under OCTAA are subject to Journeyperson to Apprentice ratios (ratios) set out in regulation, Child Development Practitioner is not one of them.

+Instead, industry is suggesting a Mentor/Trainer to Apprentice ratio guideline of 1 Mentor/Trainer to 1 Apprentice as the ratio necessary for an Apprentice to be properly trained on the job in this program.